 - Call to Action for Lawmakers: Grok touches on actionable next steps (e.g., advocating for transparency from the CBO/CRFB, pushing for amendments), but this could be expanded.
-Lawmakers would benefit from more concrete suggestions on what types of amendments could be most effective in reducing the bill's potential debt impact. - Broader Economic Complex: It would help to the the bill's debt implications to broader issues that lawmakers care about, such as national security, economic growth, or public services.
-For example, Grok could discuss how the projected debt burden might affect future defense spoublic health roughers are considered.
+Lawmakers would benefit from more concrete suggestions on what types of amendments could be most effective in reducing the bill's potential debt impact. - Broader Economic Context: It would help to tie the bill's debt implications to broader issues that lawmakers care about, such as national security, economic growth, or public services.
+For example, Grok could discuss how the projected debt burden might affect future defense spending, public health programs, or tax policy.